 d) Complex in operation

 Explanation: Gas chromatography cannot be used for proteins or polypeptides.
-Further, accuracy is lost while converting amino-acids into gaseous phase.
+Further, accuracy is lost while converting amino-acids into the gaseous phase.

 10. Resin column chromatography does not involve breaking of bonds in amino-acids.

 Explanation: Resin column chromatography involves breaking of bonds in amino-acids.
 This causes a delay as acid is eluted through the column by a buffer.